Tanakagi/AWS-Projects/README.md

 # Hello, this is Tanaka Asande Mlambo
-This Repository showcases the multiple of my AWS projects.
+This Repository showcases the multiple AWS projects that I have done over time.

 ## 👨‍💻  AWS-Projects: